 Fading the Public & Chasing Steam

 Fading the public and chasing the steam are two sports betting strategies that have been used for many, many years, particularly in the US betting markets.
-We've covered them both in a single article because they are both based on the basic principle of making betting decisions based on the opinions and/or actions of others.
+We've covered them both in a single article because they are both centered around the basic principle of making betting decisions based on the opinions and/or actions of others.

 Both of these strategies are relatively simple, and there are some notable advantages to understanding their main concepts.
 So we definitely recommend reading through this page and trying to absorb everything we write about.
 However, we'll point out straight away that these strategies are both relatively limited in terms of finding real value in the betting markets.
 They are therefore probably not strategies that you'll want to rely on.